dukelec/cdfoc/Readme.md

 Afterward, the calculated encoder offset value will be printed and written to `bias_encoder`.
 Be sure to save it to flash.

 Write 1 to `cali_run` as soon as possible after writing 1 to `state`, so that the coils can be energized in turn, sharing the strain on individual coils.

-If the motor does not rotate clockwise first during calibration (the encoder value not increases), you will need to swap any two wires of the motor to change the direction of motor rotation.

 ### Torque Mode (state = 2)